regaltan/DataScience/Systematic Exploration of Sentiment Classification Models on Large-Scale Text Data/README.md

 This project documents a comprehensive, multi-stage experiment to identify the optimal feature engineering and modeling pipeline for sentiment analysis on a 3.6 million review dataset.
 The goal was to systematically test a wide variety of techniques to find the highest-performing combination, mirroring a real-world Kaggle competition environment.

+Note: To run the various models in the ipynb file, simply uncomment the sections...

 ---

 ### **Phase 1: Feature Engineering Evaluation**